Melbourne Institute of Technology (MIT) is one of Australia's leading private Higher Education Institutions in Australia.

 Web site: www.mit.edu.au

-All applicants must meet the minimum entry requirements as well as the course prerequisites.
+All applicants must meet the Institute's entry requirements as well as the course prerequisites.

 Prospective students applying to higher education programs at Melbourne Institute of Technology are assessed using one or more of the following.